MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 In the Explorer, you can configure a limit to the request units per second (RU/s) that queries use.
 Use this functionality to control the cost and performance in request units (RU) of your queries.
 This functionality can also cancel high-cost queries automatically.

-1. Start in the Explorer for the target Azure Cosmos DB account.
+1. Start in the explorer for the target Azure Cosmos DB account.

 1. Select the **Settings** menu option.